espocrm/documentation/docs/user-guide/emails.md

 If you use an **external email client** for email sending, you can add *Sent* folder to monitored ones.
 Emails sent from the external client will be imported to Espo.
 Note that your external client needs to be configured to store sent emails on the IMAP server.

-*Fetch Since* allows you to choose the date emails should be archived from.
+*Fetch Since* allows you to choose the date emails should be imported from.
 Set it to some date prior today if you need to archive old emails.

 There is the ability to specify *Folder* in a Personal Email Account.
 Incoming emails will be put in that Email Folder folder.
 Note that Emails Folders are personal for users.